 Aquarium substrate, picture 4

-A key role for aquarium substrate is that it provides a haven for the beneficial bacteria aided by the addition of the tank heater which help to make up a healthy environment for your fish.
-The heater will speed up the growth of the bacterial colonies.
-The type of substrate you should use varies with the type of aquarium that you have as some substrates are not always good for plants.
+Aquarium substrate plays a key role by providing a home for beneficial bacteria that help create a healthy environment for your fish.
+The tank heater can speed up the growth of these bacterial colonies.
+The type of substrate you choose depends on your aquarium, as some substrates are not ideal for plants.

-Aquarium substrate in the box Bih aquarium gravel and shells Aquarium gravel
+Aquarium substrate in the box Big aquarium gravel and shells Aquarium gravel

-If you’re planning on having a planted aquarium then the substrate is second in importance only to light.
-Having the correct aquarium substrate is crucial for proper plant growth, and overall plant health.
-The substrate used in a planted tank must have the properties of storing and providing nutrients to the roots of growing plants.
+If you’re planning a planted aquarium, the substrate is second only to light in importance.
+The right substrate is essential for plant growth and health.
+In a planted tank, the substrate must store and provide nutrients to the plant roots.

-If you’re going for a fish only aquarium, then you can use common aquarium gravel.
-It has no negative effects on either the water or the fish.
-It can also be used as the top layer in a planted aquarium.
+If you're setting up a fish-only aquarium, common aquarium gravel is a solid choice.
+It’s safe for both the water and the fish.
+You can also use it as the top layer in a planted aquarium.

-Sand also makes a great aquarium substrate.
-You can use either the play sand which is used in a child’s sandbox, or sandblasting sand.
-Sand is a natural substrate, so any inhabitants of your tank will feel right at home along the bottom of the tank.
+Sand is another excellent option for aquarium substrate.
+You can choose play sand, like the kind used in children’s sandboxes, or sandblasting sand.
+Since sand is a natural substrate, your tank’s inhabitants will feel right at home along the tank bottom.

 • Why do fish tanks need gravel?